 \subsection{Video Semantic Segmentation}

 Since the real world is dynamic rather than static, VSS is necessary for pushing semantic segmentation into more practical deployments.
 Previous research on VSS was limited by the available datasets \cite{miao2021vspw}.
 Specifically, three datasets were available: Cityscapes \cite{cordts2016cityscapes}, NYUDv2 \cite{silberman2012indoor}, and CamVid \cite{brostow2008segmentation}.
-They either only annotate several nonadjacent frames in a video clip or have a small scale, a low frame rate and low resolution.
-In fact, these datasets are usually used for image segmentation.
-Fortunately, the recent establishment of the VSPW dataset \cite{miao2021vspw} which is large-scale and fully-annotated solves this problem.
+They either only annotate several nonadjacent frames in a video clip or have a small scale, a low frame rate, and low resolution.
+Fortunately, the recent establishment of the large-scale, fully-annotated VSPW dataset \cite{miao2021vspw} solves this problem.